Deco*27: 2023–present: Continued success

 On January 14, 2023, Deco*27 released the song "(Not) A Devil" with PinocchioP.
 The two each used a different voicebank of Hatsune Miku.
 It became the number one single on Billboard Japans newly-instituted Niconico Vocaloid Songs Top 20 singles chart, and became both Deco*27's and PinocchioP's first number-one song.
 It ranked as the 12th best-performing song of the year on the year-end chart of 2023.

 On May 19, 2023, Deco*27 released "Rabbit Hole".
 This song became a sleeper hit, and received considerable renewed attention in 2024 when Hatsune Miku artist and animator Channelcaststation uploaded a "Rabbit Hole" animation on February 17, 2024 titled "Pure Pure".
-As of September 2024, it had over five million views on YouTube.
+As of September 2024, it had over eighty five million views on YouTube.
 The song then reached number five in Global Japan Songs excl.
 Japan for the week of April 2, 2024.
 It has been streamed over 40 million times on Spotify as of September 11, 2024.

 To celebrate the 16th anniversary of Hatsune Miku's release, Deco*27 released "Blue Planet" on August 31, 2023.
 The song debuted at number one on Niconico Vocaloid Songs Top 20 and becoming his second number one song.

 On 29 September 2023, Deco*27 released the single "Volt Tackle".
 It was the first song released from "Pokemon feat.
 Hatsune Miku Project VOLTAGE 18 Types/Songs", a collaborative project between the Japanese media franchise Pokémon and Hatsune Miku.

 On 30 August 2024, Deco*27 announced a 9th album, titled Transform, which was released on 27 November 2024.
-The album is composed of 2 discs, with disc 1 composed of mostly new songs and newer singles and disc 2 composed of singles released from 2023.
+The album is composed of 2 discs, with disc 1 composed of mostly new songs and newer singles and disc 2 composed of singles released after "Mannequin" in 2022 and until the end of 2023.

+In 2025, Hatsune Miku: Colorful Stage! partnered with Deco*27 again to compose six unit songs for their movie "Colorful Stage!
+The Movie: A Miku Who Can't Sing".
+Six other artists, consisting of Giga, NILFRUITS, Iyowa, Surii, kemu and tepe were also asked to arrange each song, Fire Dance, Smile*Symphony, FUN!!, The Light That Dwells Here, SToRY, and Hello, SEKAI respectively.

 Artistry

 Early in his career, Deco*27's sound was described as rock-based, flexibly absorbing folk and electronic music.
 His rock style is influenced by Blink-182, Sum 41, Green Day, and others.
-Later on in his career, his music became a combination of rock and hyperpop because of the influence of his collaborator, Japanese songwriter Rockwell.
+Later on in his career, his music became a combination of rock, hyperpop and Shibuya-kei because of the influence of his collaborator, Japanese songwriter Rockwell.

 Most of Deco*27's music contains themes of love for parents, friends and lovers.
 He is also known for his frequent use of sexually explicit lyrics.
 This is especially evident in "Animal", which focuses on a girl with a voracious sexual appetite.
 When "Sad Girl Sex" was released in 2024, its sexual lyrics and title caused some controversy.
 His lyric style is influenced by Chiharu Matsuyama, 19, Yuzu, and Bump of Chicken.